Once upon a time, I was a nobody. Now I’m a pro at guest posting.

-Over the last four months, I’ve damn near killed myself putting together Master of Guest Blogging – the inaugural course in Copyhackers Content School.
-It contains everything I learned on both sides of the divide: as a guest blogger and as an editor in chief.
+Over the last four months, I’ve damn near killed myself putting together Master of Guest Blogging.
+It contains everything I learned on both sides of the divide: as a guest blogger and as an editor-in-chief.

 The more time I spent working on the course, the more thankful I became for my original two parts ignorance.

 Because had I known and adhered to what gets passed off as guest-blogging guidance, I never would have made it.